 Specific lease terms are handled at the quote/order level.

-Lease pricing must be included on contract as with any other offering.
+Lease pricing must be included on contract for each lease period quoted.

 SEWP solicitations are not posted on sam.gov or any other non-SEWP site.

 Unless a CH is responding to a clearly defined Request for Information (RFI), all items and services (including labor categories) quoted must be on contract at the time of the quote and priced at or below the contract price.